skyvers/skyve-dev-guide/_pages/modules.md

 instances may be required (e.g. lists and lookups for document references).

-If a query name is not supplied Skyve will generate a default or *generic* query which will include all columns for all document attributes.
+If a query name is not supplied Skyve will generate a *default* query which will include all columns for all document attributes.

 Queries defined in the `module.xml` are also available to developers in *Bizlet* code.
 Queries can also be declared as the source for document